martinwoodward/csharpworkshop/003-Language-Basics/README.md

   3. Display a count of the number of names that you have displayed and the sum total of characters in the names.

 ## Conclusion
+In this tutorial we learnt the basics of the C# syntax, how to declare variables and classes and perform operations on them.
+In the following tutorial we will learn more about properties in C#.

 ## Additional Information
  - [.NET Code Coding Style Guide](https://github.com/dotnet/corefx/blob/master/Documentation/coding-guidelines/coding-style.md)